ahmedhesham47/Motif-Search/README.md

 # Motif-Search
-Implementation of various motif search algorithms
+Implementation of various motif search algorithms in Algorithmic Foundations of Computational Biology (BMS 422), Spring of Senior Year